wrf/genomeGTFtools/README.md

 scaf11463	Spis.scaffold21|size1341190	blk-19	aug_v2a.19447.t1	192487	193775	-	Spis2575	784361	787164	-
 ```

 The other potential problem occurs in the case of tandem duplications.
 If a tandem duplication occurred in one of the two genomes, then nearly identical blocks will be identified for each duplicate, as up to 5 intervening genes are allowed (by the option `-s`).
 A hypothetical example is shown in the figure below.
+In such a case, hypothetical genes 1-3 would be matched twice (once normally, once with the intervening gene 1b), meaning the block will be counted twice.

 ![microsynteny_example_v1.png](https://github.com/wrf/genomeGTFtools/blob/master/test_data/microsynteny_example_v1.png)

 3) Optionally, determine the frequency of random matches using the `-R` option.
 This will randomly reorder the positions of the query proteins, and then check for synteny.
 Blocks of 3-in-a-row are extremely rare, though blocks of two can be found easily by setting `-m 2`.
 This suggests that 3 colinear genes is usually sufficient to infer inherited gene order between the two species.
+Usually, long blocks are actually erroneous gene fusions in one of the genomes (as above).

   `microsynteny.py -b acropora_vs_styllophora_blastp.tab -q test_data/adi_aug101220_pasa_mrna_t1_only.gff -d test_data/Spis.genome.annotation.mrna_only.gff -D "|" -R -m 2 > test_data/acropora_vs_styllophora_microsynteny.randomized.tab`